project-chip/connectedhomeip/README.md

 | `tests/` | Tests for CHIP |
 | `tools/` | Tools needed to work with the CHIP repo, as well as develop in the repository |

+# Third Party Tools

+Some tools and utilities are dependent on third party tools, such as Docker.

+[Docker](https://www.docker.com) provides a convenient way to run cross platform commands, using containers.
+Install stable version of [Docker Desktop](https://www.docker.com/products/docker-desktop) relevant to your native OS (MacOS or Windows).
+Once installed, you can run docker commands from the shell/terminal.

 # Contributing

 We would love for you to contribute to CHIP and help make it even